mostafatouny/awesome-theoretical-computer-science/README.md

 - [Barak.
 Non-technical or Less-technical Writings and Talks](https://www.boazbarak.org/informal/) - Posts oriented more for a less-technically matured audience.
 - [Karp.
 A Personal View of Computer Science at Berkeley](https://www2.eecs.berkeley.edu/bears/CS_Anniversary/karp-talk.html) - Karp addresses: In 1968 computer science at Berkeley was problematic, with two departments working independently to develop programs, and his personal reflections.
 - [Hamming.
 You and Your Research](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) - Why do so few scientists make significant contributions and so many are forgotten in the long run?
 The talk is about what Hamming has learned.
 - [Weinberg.
-Four Golden Lessons](https://www.nature.com/articles/426389a) - Lessons for students and researchers given by Steven Weinberg
+Four Golden Lessons](https://www.nature.com/articles/426389a) - Lessons for students and researchers given by Steven Weinberg.
 - [Terry.
 Career Advice](https://terrytao.wordpress.com/career-advice/) - A collection of various pieces of advice on academic career issues in mathematics, roughly arranged by the stage of career at which the advice is most pertinent.